atom-box/tatll/posts/saludarity.md

 # Salud-arity

-We were formed in 2025 as a weekly brainstorming, group motivating each other to say no, building people-powered resistance to authoritarianism.
+We were formed in 2025 as a weekly brainstorming group motivating each other to say no, building people-powered resistance to authoritarianism.
 We meet every Wednesday at 7pm at Garth's Brew Bar in Madison Wisconsin, one block north of Trader Joe's.

 ## Our meetup